 - Discover opportunities to enhance design

-- Understand your user behaviour and preferences
+- Understand your user behavior and preferences

 - Cut down overall troubleshooting expenses and time